Christology — References

 BHS / BHQ.
 Lexicography: HALOT.

-Septuagint (Rahlfs-Hanhart).
-Used as an early interpretive witness, the base text of New Testament Old Testament citations, and a comparative textual tradition.
-Divergences from the MT are evaluated in light of the Hebrew and DSS evidence.
+Rahlfs-Hanhart.
+Used as an early interpretive witness, the base text of most NT citations of the OT, and a comparative textual tradition.
+Divergences from the MT are evaluated in light of Hebrew and DSS evidence.

 Dead Sea Scrolls

 DJD series.
-Consulted where relevant for textual variants bearing on the canonical argument (including Deuteronomy 32:8 and its significance for the divine council framework underlying the Christology).
+Consulted where relevant for textual variants and Second Temple interpretive traditions bearing on the canonical argument, including Deuteronomy 32:8 and its significance for the divine council framework underlying the Christology.

 New Testament Greek